 Take a look at the ingredients lists of some of your favorite bath, body and hair products.
 Chances are, many of them contain Aloe Vera.
 This powerful gel, that comes from the pulp inside the leaves of the Aloe Vera plant, contains over 200 vitamins, minerals, amino acids and more.
 It provides a creamy, softening base to products from hand lotions to shampoos, and everything in between.
 It's no surprise that many people are starting to grow their own Aloe Vera plants just to reap in the benefits of this miracle gel.
 Below are some of the most useful and surprising uses for Aloe.

-While many commercial moisturizers contain Aloe vera, there is no better way to quench your skin’s thirst than to apply the fresh gel directly.
+While many commercial moisturizers contain Aloe vera, there is no better way to quench your skin's thirst than to apply the fresh gel directly.
 Aloe acts as an incredible moisturizing agent for all skin types, and is especially helpful for use on oily skin.
+Using Aloe Vera for acne is a great way to naturally lessen breakouts.

 Burn and Minor Cut Aid